 Personal Protective Equipment (PPE) In Forensics: Is It Safe?

 Personal protective equipment is used in many places at risk like construction, manufacturing plants, and hospitals.
-The Department of Forensic Medicine is one of the area that require the compliance for personal protective equipment to protect employees from infection while performing autopsy.
+The Department of Forensic Medicine is one of the area that requires the compliance for personal protective equipment to protect employees from infection while performing autopsy.
 The image above shows some of the equipment used during autopsy.

 All deaths under police investigation need to go through the process of autopsy.
 During the autopsy, the personnel involved should wear the prescribed equipment such as aprons, gloves, boots, masks and goggles.
 The equipment used is sufficient to avoid splashes of blood or other biological material during the autopsy is being performed.